TheOnlyMiki/412_OpenCV_lab/README.md

 # Reference

-the idea and some materials are designed based on the project from https://github.com/utra-robosoccer.
+World and camera in this lab are designed based on a project from https://github.com/utra-robosoccer.